RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ## Xbox 360

 ### Terraria
-{% include link-to-other-site.html url="https://github.com/dptug/TerrariaXDK" description="." image="https://upload.wikimedia.org/wikipedia/en/4/42/TerrariaLogo2.png" title="Broken Decompiled Terraria Xbox 360 Edition source code"  %}
+{% include link-to-other-site.html url="https://github.com/dptug/TerrariaXDK" description="Since Terraria is based on XNA which is a C# library, it is possible to decompile back into C# source code.
+This project is still very early but has some interesting results." image="https://upload.wikimedia.org/wikipedia/en/4/42/TerrariaLogo2.png" title="Broken Decompiled Terraria Xbox 360 Edition source code"  %}

 ---
 # Mobile games